Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups: Introduction

 \section{Introduction}

-This paper's aim is to introduce a categorical generalization of the Dehornoy-Lafont order complex originally associated to a Gaussian monoid in \cite[Section 4]{dehlaf}.
-We then use this complex to compute the homology of exceptional complex braid groups with coefficients in various modules.
-While most of these homological results are known, the ones we obtain for the Borchardt braid group $B(G_{31})$ are new.

 The question of finding suitable ways to compute the homology of specific classes of groups (in particular by finding computationally efficient resolutions of the trivial module) is a broad field of study.
-The particular case of the classical braid group (as defined by Artin in \cite{artin}) was first studied by Arnold in \cite{arn2}.
+The particular case of the classical braid group (as defined by Artin in \cite{artin}) was first studied by Arnold in \cite{arn2} using methods of algebraid topology (more precisely Alexander duality).
 His work was then adapted to the more general case of braid groups associated to Coxeter groups (i.e spherical Artin groups).
 This is summarized in the survey \cite{vershinin}.